T3-InfoSec/t3-hashviz-dart/README.md

 ```
 ## Usage

-Example code on how to use Hashviz to generate unique symmetric pattern
+Example code on how to use Hashviz to generate hash visualization (commonly referred to as Identicons) pattern.
 ```dart
 import 'package:hashviz/hashviz.dart';